The $1/N_c$ expansion in hadron effective field theory

 Two possible resolutions to the large $N_c$ nuclear potential puzzle are suggested in Ref.~\cite{Belitsky:2002ni}.
 One possibility is that necessary cancelations might happen if the hadronic-level calculation is reorganized in some other way.
 A tentative study on this direction is done in Ref.~\cite{Cohen:2002im}, where the hadronic-level calculation is reorganized in the way that the potential is energy-independent.
 The other possibility is that the $N_c$ scaling rule of the nucleon-nucleon potential proposed in Ref.~\cite{Kaplan:1995yg,Kaplan:1996rk} may be invalid.
 This can be plausible by noting that some nuclear phenomena may be difficult to understand if the nucleon potential is of order $N_c$, for example, the deuteron binding energy is a small number in reality, i.e., $B=2.2$ MeV.
 Although it is generally believed that such small binding energy results from delicate cancellation which occurs at $N_c=3$~\cite{Gross:2011ve,Cohen:2013tya}, it will still be interesting to find an alternative solution which does not rely on the fact that $N_c=3$ in the real world.
 In addition, since the nucleon kinetic energy is order $N_c^{-1}$, if the potential is order $N_c$ nucleon matter forms a crystal in the large $N_c$ limit.
 However, nuclear matter appears to be in liquid state rather than in crystal state in reality.
-Generally, nuclear phenomena seem to prefer a small potential value, and this observation motivates Ref.~\cite{Hidaka:2010ph,Kojo:2012hf} to consider the possibility that $g_A$ is of order $N_c^0$, thus the one-pion exchange potential is of order $N_c^{-1}$.
+Generally, nuclear phenomena seem to prefer a small potential value, and this observation motivates Ref.~\cite{Hidaka:2010ph,Kojo:2012hf} to proposed a refined quark model which gives $g_A\sim N_c^0$, thus the one-pion exchange potential is of order $N_c^{-1}$.